hunorg/L-System-Studio/README.md

 ## Future enchancements include:

-1. saving and loading L-system presets
-3. drawing process animation
-4. user-guided tutorials or examples
-5. error handling and input validation
-6. tooltips and help text
-7. code optimization for performance
+1. code optimization for performance and deeper recursion